junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 why can't River comes back ten more minutes earlier: "You try ride motorbike in traffic like this?
 I can tear the world apart if I got one minute wrong."

+future River comes, first sentence: "Hello, Sweetie.
+Again.
+What are you boys going to do without me?" sonic Grayle and knock him out. current River complain: "Oh I wanted to do it" future River: "You get to do it in ten minutes" warn them about paradox, whisper to her old self in the ear something ("it's gonna hurt")

 During handling Grayle: Grayle: "I want to know if it can feel pain" Cas: "Do you realize she's screaming?
 The others can hear." (more visual description of the tortured angel) (after finish Grayle) Doctor to Cas: "You talk about it like it's alive" River: "Like it's your own kind" Amy: "You said 'she'" River: "What are you, really?"
 (Cas handle trust issue with Doctor/River/Amy when Dean's not there endorse/defend/help him) Cas might let slip: "She has a name!" the tortured angel is Hael, the mother-son statues are Mirabel and Samandriel

 Amy accidentally read from the book that River has to break her wrist (book always with Amy now)